 The American Osteopathic Board of Internal Medicine administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty certification in Interventional Cardiology.

-1. In order to take the Interventional Cardiology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed three years of an AOA-recognized fellowship program in Cardiology, followed by one year of training in Interventional Cardiology.
+1. In order to take the Interventional Cardiology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed three years of an ACGME Accredited or AOA-recognized fellowship program in Cardiology, followed by one year of training in Interventional Cardiology.

 2. The Interventional Cardiology Written Exam is offered in August.
-The application period for the Written Exam opens in March.
+The application period for the Written Exam opens in mid-February.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBIM will recommend osteopathic subspecialty board certification to the AOA.

 4. You will receive notification from the AOA via email once certification has been approved.
 Expect to receive your certificate in the mail within six weeks of notification of approval.

 5. Your subspecialty certification in Interventional Cardiology will remain active for 10 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.

 7. Participate in lifelong learning and continuing medical education.